gohugoio/hugo/content/templates/local-file-templates.md

 ## Using _readDir_

 The `readDir` function returns an array of [`os.FileInfo`](https://golang.org/pkg/os/#FileInfo).
-It takes a single, string argument: a path.
-This path can be to any directory of your website (as found on your server's filesystem).
+It takes the file's `path` as a single string argument.
+This path can be to any directory of your website (i.e. as found on your server's file system).

 Whether the path is absolute or relative makes no difference, because&mdash;at least for `readDir`&mdash;the root of your website (typically `./public/`) in effect becomes both:

 1. The filesystem root; and
 1. The current working directory.